microclimates/homie-device/README.md

 myDevice.setup();
 ```

-Now publish a message to the `devices/my-device/my-node/my-property-2\[8\]/set` topic.
+Now publish a message to the `devices/my-device/my-node/my-property-2[8]/set` topic.

 Topic Messages
 --------------

-You can listen for specific incoming messages by adding a listener to the `message:{topic}` event for the device:
+You can listen for specific incoming topics by adding a listener to the `message:{topic}` event for the device:

 ```
 var HomieDevice = require('homie-device');